Frances Dee: Career

 Following her sophomore year in 1929, she went on summer vacation with her mother and older sister to visit family in the Los Angeles area.
 She began working as a movie extra as a lark.
 Her big break came when she was still an extra; she was offered the lead opposite Maurice Chevalier in Playboy of Paris.

 The audience appeal established in two films opposite Paramount stars Charles "Buddy" Rogers and Richard Arlen led to the co-starring role of Sondra Finchley, opposite Phillips Holmes and Sylvia Sidney, in Paramount Pictures's prestigious and controversial production of An American Tragedy, directed by Josef von Sternberg.

 Dee's additional screen credits included June Moon, Little Women, Of Human Bondage, Becky Sharp, and Payment on Demand.
 She co-starred with her husband Joel McCrea in the Western Four Faces West (1948).
+She retired after production of Gypsy Colt in 1953.

 Personal life

 Dee met actor Joel McCrea on the set of the 1933 film The Silver Cord.
 The couple married on October 20, 1933, after a whirlwind courtship, and remained married until McCrea's death in 1990.
 During their lifetime together, the McCreas lived, raised their children, and rode their horses on their ranch in what was then an unincorporated area of eastern Ventura County, California.
 They ultimately donated several hundred acres of their personal property to the newly formed Conejo Valley YMCA for the city of Thousand Oaks, California.
 Dee, like McCrea, was a Republican.
 Joel McCrea died on their 57th wedding anniversary.

 Dee was honored at the 1998 Memphis Film Festival in Tennessee.
 In 2004, Frances Dee McCrea died in Norwalk, Connecticut due to complications from a stroke at the age of 94.